Edumynt/edumynt.in/src/content/courses/literature/indian-writers/arundhati-roy/3_Major_Works_Analysis/The_Ministry_of_Utmost_Happiness.md

+---
+title: The Ministry of Utmost Happiness
+course: literature
+---

 # Analysis of *The Ministry of Utmost Happiness*

 [Previous: The God of Small Things](The_God_of_Small_Things.md) | [Next: The Algebra of Infinite Justice](The_Algebra_of_Infinite_Justice.md)